Please see the Fund's prospectus in the Literature section of the page for a description of risks associated with the Fund.

-Class T: POP returns are calculated with the effect of the maximum initial sales charge.
+Class V: POP returns are calculated with the effect of the maximum initial sales charge.

-Class R, R4, R5, Y and Z: Shares are sold only at NAV.
+Class R, Advisor, Institutional, Institutional 2, and Institutional 3: Shares are sold only at Net asset value (NAV).
 Only eligible investors may purchase these shares.
 See the prospectus for eligibility requirements and other important information.

 Net expense ratio: Net expenses are after expense waiver/reimbursement.
-The investment manager and certain of its affiliates have contractually (for at least the current fiscal year) and/or voluntarily agreed to waive certain fees and/or to reimburse certain expenses of the Fund, as described in the Fund's prospectus, unless sooner terminated at the sole discretion of the Fund's board.
+The investment manager and certain of its affiliates have contractually (for at least the current fiscal year) agreed to waive certain fees and/or to reimburse certain expenses of the Fund, as described in the Fund's prospectus, unless sooner terminated at the sole discretion of the Fund's board.
 Fee waivers/expense caps would limit the impact that any decrease in assets would have on net expense ratios in the current fiscal year.
-Voluntary waivers/reimbursement arrangements, if any, may be discontinued at any time.
-The net and gross expense ratios shown are updated on the first day of each month.

-*Inception date shown is the share class inception date.
-The since inception returns shown are since fund inception.
-Returns shown for periods prior to the fund's share class inception date include the returns of the oldest share class of the fund, adjusted to reflect higher class-related operating expenses, as applicable.
+* Returns shown for periods prior to the fund's share class inception date include the returns of the oldest share class of the fund, adjusted to reflect higher class-related operating expenses, as applicable.
 In addition, the returns shown include the returns of any predecessor to the fund.
+For certain funds, performance reflects returns achieved through an investment strategy which materially defers from the strategy currently utilized.
 Click here for more information.

-Morningstar Percentile Rankings are based on the average annual total returns of the funds in the category for the periods stated and do not include any sales charges or redemption fees, but do not include 12b-1 fees and the reinvestment of dividends and capital gains distributions.
-The highest (or most favorable) percentile rank is 1 and the lowest (or least favorable) percentile rank is 100.
-Rankings for each share class will vary due to different expenses.
-Had sales charges or redemption fees been included, total returns would be lower.
+Morningstar Percentile Rankings are based on the average annual total returns of the funds in the category for the periods stated.
+They do not include sales charges or redemption fees but do include operating expenses and the reinvestment of dividends and capital gains distributions.
+The highest (most favorable) percentile rank is 1 and the lowest (least favorable) percentile rank is 100.
+Share class rankings vary due to different expenses.
+If sales charges or redemption fees were included, total returns would be lower.